carloscabo/responsive-youtube-player-with-playlist/README.md

 In order to create your own API Key follow these intructions:
 <https://developers.google.com/youtube/v3/getting-started>
-(Remember to limit its usage you you site / domain)
+(Remember to limit its usage to your site / domain)

 ## IMPORTANT (2): Features disabled on mobile